-Fierce, ruthless, wild, and crazy are all words that many employ to describe Luna Vachon.
-But she also had a smile that could disarm even the most jaded cynic.
-She was smarter than most people gave her credit for and had a deep-rooted love for the sport.
+Fierce, ruthless, wild, and crazy are all words that many employ to try and describe Luna Vachon, who had a deep-rooted love for the sport.
+When not in character, she had a smile that could disarm even the most jaded cynic and was smarter than most people gave her credit for.

-In her autobiography, Lita would write, “Luna was a definite inspiration for me-she had a wild look and was a genuinely tough female wrestler.
-She had a reputation for being kind of crazy, but I found her to be as sweet as could be.
-She was always very encouraging, telling me to stay true to myself.”
+In her autobiography, with Michael Krugman, Lita would write, “Luna was a definite inspiration for me-she had a wild look and was a genuinely tough female wrestler.
+She had a reputation for being crazy, but I found her to be as sweet as could be.
+She was always encouraging, telling me to stay true to myself.”

 “She was willing to beat up a drunken New Jack for disrespecting me,” Miss Hyatt would remember.
 “I would like to think that Luna is in heaven since the devil was afraid that she would take his spot.”

-In 2008, Luna’s advice to anyone that wanted to enter the business was, “Don’t watch what is happening on Raw.
+In 2008, Luna advised anyone wanting to enter the business: “Don’t watch what is happening on Raw.
 Go back and watch tapes because the only thing new in wrestling is what’s been forgotten.
-And what’s been forgotten, is the good old basic wrestling like the Tennessee and Mid-South style wrestling.”
+And what’s been forgotten is the good old basic wrestling like the Tennessee and Mid-South style wrestling.”

 In her last ever interview with WWE.com, Luna thanked the fans as if she knew it could be her last chance.
 “Thank you for all the years.
 Thank you to those who knew me back then and those that still remember me today.
-Thanks to everyone that ever screamed, cheered, spit on me, or threw beer on me.
+Thanks to everyone who screamed, cheered, spit on, or threw beer at me.
 I want to thank them for everything.”

 - Mad Maxine | Mohawks, Moolah, and Her Unforgettable Story

 - Madusa | Blayze of Glory – The Alundra Blayze Story

 - Remembering “Sensational” Sherri Martel